Shrinking dynamic on multidimensional tropical series: Dynamic generated by for .

 \begin{proposition} The sequence $\{ f_m \}_{m=1}^\infty$ uniformly converges to $G_P f$. \end{proposition}

 \begin{proof}First of all, $G_P f$ has an upper bound $f+nl_{\Omega}$ by arguments as in Proposition~\ref{prop_upperbound}.
-Applying Lemma \ref{lem_gpmponotone}, induction on $m$ and the obvious fact that $G_{\p_m}G_Pf=G_Pf$ we have that $f_m\leq G_P f$ for all $m.$ It follows from Lemmata~\ref{lemma_estimate},~\ref{lem_singlegp} that $G_{{\bf p}_m'}, m=1,\dots$ change only a certain fixed finite subset of monomials in $f_m$ (which can in principle contribute to a tropical series in a neighborhood of points in $P$).
-This implies the uniform convergence: since the family $\{f_{m}\}_{m=1}^\infty$ is pointwise monotone and bounded, it converges to some $\Omega$-tropical series $\tilde f\leq G_P f$.
+Applying Lemma \ref{lem_gpmponotone}, induction on $m$ and the obvious fact that $G_{\p_m}G_Pf=G_Pf$ we have that $f_m\leq G_P f$ for all $m.$ It follows from Lemmata~\ref{lemma_estimate},~\ref{lem_singlegp} that $G_{{\bf p}_m'}, m=1,\dots$ affect only a fixed finite subset of monomials in $f_m$ (which can in principle contribute to a tropical series in a neighborhood of points in $P$).
+This implies the uniform convergence: since the family $\{f_{m}\}_{m=1}^\infty$ is pointwise non-decreasing and uniformly bounded, it converges to some $\Omega$-tropical series $\tilde f\leq G_P f$.
 Indeed, to find the canonical form of $\tilde f$ we can take the limits (as $m\to\infty$) of the coefficients for $f_m$ in their canonical forms \eqref{eq_series}.

 It is clear that $\tilde f$ is not smooth at all the points $P$.
 Therefore, by definition of $G_P$ we have $\tilde f\geq G_Pf$, which finishes the proof. \end{proof}